 Donor choice is a service United Way offers to its donors that allows them to direct their gift to any registered charity in Canada.
 Our work is about making a measurable difference by focusing on our community priorities.
 The time and resources devoted to processing donor choice designations are costly and the $16 processing fee offsets the administration cost.

 I donated and haven’t received my tax receipt.

 All tax receipts for cash, cheque or credit card donations will be issued by February 28.
-Payroll donations do not receive a tax receipt; rather donations will appear on your T4.
+In order to issue you a tax receipt your full home mailing address is required.
+Payroll donations do not receive a tax receipt; rather donations will appear on your annual T4.

 How do I get involved?

 There are several ways to get involved.
 Here are a few ideas: